So you want to improve Google Maps rankings in 2022? Join the other thousands of small businesses who share the same new year’s resolution.

 2) Build Backlinks

-Building a strong backlink portfolio was essential for SEO in 2020, and it is undoubtedly still important in 2021.
+Building a strong backlink portfolio was essential for SEO in 2020, and it is undoubtedly still important in 2022.
 Having a plethora of quality backlinks from high authority sites will increase your Google and Google Maps ranking.
 It is one of the most important criteria the Google algorithm uses.
-So continue to petition with local professionals organizations, chambers of commerce, industry newsletter distributors, and high-profile bloggers to embed your links on their web pages.
+So continue to petition with local professional organizations, chambers of commerce, industry newsletter distributors, and high-profile bloggers to embed your links on their web pages.

 3) Utilize Structured Content

 In technical terms, structured content organizes content for search engines.
-It is readable for humans, but it presents a string signal to Google web crawlers.
+It is readable for humans, but it presents a strong signal to Google web crawlers.
 And Google Maps loves structured content that shows the user everything they need to know about your business in a neat, compact, rich snippet.
 Structured content can manifest as rich snippets or schema markup.
 No matter what it’s called, having it on your website will make it easier for Google Maps to rank you and will most likely boost your ranking as well.

 4) Clean Up NAP Citations